njay4928/react-k8s-movie-library/README.md

 ### Prerequisites

-You need to create an API KEY in [The Movie Database API](https://www.themoviedb.org/documentation/api)
+You need to create an API KEY in [The Movie Database API](https://www.themoviedb.org/documentation/api) and update the values.yaml file with the encoded API_KEY.

 ## Built With